petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/using-notification-templates.md

    ![Select the channel for creating a notification template.](./using-notification-templates/images/03.png)

-1. Click on the desired channel.
+1. Click the desired channel.

 1. Click the *Notification Templates* tab.